The North Carolina Azalea Festival is excited to officially announce a new Festival program,

-The Azalea Festival’s mission is to be nationally recognized as a showcase for our community’s rich array
+The North Carolina Azalea Festival’s mission is to be nationally recognized as a showcase for our community’s rich array

 of artwork, gardens, history, and culture through recreational, educational and family-oriented events.